Sithila-Sihan-Somaratne/BeQuick/README.md

 ##NOTE

-There will be another or some project/s regarding the same argument(BeQuick) with other frameworks.
+There will be another or some project/s regarding the same argument(BeQuick) with another name + other frameworks.